nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: How undo & redo executes:**
+**Aspect: How and when the new applicant instance is created:**

-* **Alternative 1 (current choice):** Saves the entire address book.
+* **Alternative 1 (current choice):** Saves all the user input as an applicantParticulars object.
-    * Pros: Easy to implement.
+    * Pros: Avoids the unnecessary clutter of passing multiple parameters to multiple method calls.
-    * Cons: May have performance issues in terms of memory usage.
+    * Cons: May have lead to greater coupling among classes.

-* **Alternative 2:** Individual command knows how to undo/redo by itself.
-    * Pros: Will use less memory (e.g. for `delete`, just save the person being deleted).
-    * Cons: We must ensure that the implementation of each individual command are correct.

-_{more aspects and alternatives to be added}_
+* **Alternative 2:** Each user input parameter (e.g. Name, Address, PositionTitle etc.) are passed to multiple method calls.
+    * Pros: Will reduce the usage of a new class, thereby reducing coupling.
+    * Cons: This could lead to longer method signatures, longer code, and possibly a less OOP approach.

 --------------------------------------------------------------------------------------------------------------------